Amanda-Katherine/bookclub-javascript-rails-api/README.md

 7. Run 'rails s'
 8. Open the 'index.html' file in your browser.
 With a mac you can write 'open index.html' in your terminal

+## Authors

+* All work done by Amanda Walker Brubaker [Amanda Walker Brubaker](https://github.com/Amanda-Katherine)

+## License

+This project is licensed under the [MIT License](https://opensource.org/licenses/MIT)

+## Contributing

+Contributions are welcome whether they be bug reports or pull requests at: https://github.com/Amanda-Katherine/bookclub-javascript-rails-api

+This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the Contributor Covenant code of conduct.

+## Acknowledgments

+I would like to thank all the book lovers out there.